feddelegrand7/pygouv/README.md

 ### `gv.explain()`

-Provides in French a detailed description of a data set.
+Provides in French a detailed description of a data set:

 ```python
 # mind that we're using the print function so that we get a well formatted text